Today Lee Steinfeld “Leonhart” discusses launching a successful YouTube channel and raising funds for charity.

 Stop worrying about others and focus on yourself.
 Spend more time coming up with ideas and improving yourself than worrying about the success of others.

-Do you have any advice for people that may feel discourage about reaching their goals?
+Do you have any advice for people that may feel discouraged about reaching their goals?

 If you aren’t reaching your goals, be patient and create smaller more attainable goals that you’ll reach faster.
 You will build momentum by reaching your smaller goals and will eventually reach your bigger goals.